Ajoy-1704001/FindItBD/README.md

     - After verifying credentials, JWT token is generated for secure communication
 2. Authentication Middleware:
     - Created a custom middleware for verify JWT for protected routes and fetching real user.
+3. User can also update his profile information and image using API endpoints from client side.
 3. Some CRUD operations including
     - Product addition, updating info, deleting product etc. are performed.
 4. There are API endpoints for Blog feature including